 Discover how the COVID-19 outbreak produces a lots of data, mainly time series

-For millions if not billions of people on Earth, some time series have become the most important thing to look at.
-Whether it is the #FlattenTheCurve graph or the Hammer and the dance illustration, or the various graphs showing the evolution of the number of cases, recovered patients and unfortunately deaths, those are all time series, i.e. graphs whose x-axis represents the time and the y-axis the evolution of tracked quantities.
+For millions if not billions of people on Earth, some time series has become the most important thing to look at.
+Whether it is the #FlattenTheCurve graph or the Hammer and the dance illustration, or the various graphs showing the evolution of the number of cases, recovering patients, and unfortunately deaths, those are all-time series, i.e. graphs whose x-axis represents the time and the y-axis the evolution of tracked quantities.

-The reaction to that notion, which is widely used in public health but may appear new to many, varies from country to country and among countries varies with culture, political background or religious belief, some considering it as the end of privacy and liberty, the others as a salvation technique or more moderate ones as a good temporary tactic for fighting the outbreak.
+The reaction to that notion, which is widely used in public health but may appear new to many, varies from country to country, and among countries varies with culture, political background, or religious belief.
+Some are considering it as the end of privacy and liberty.
+The others as a salvation technique or more moderate ones as a good temporary tactic for fighting the outbreak.

 But what exactly is contact tracing?

-The idea is very simple, keep a log of who you came close to so when someone gets tested positive with COVID-19 his or her log can be accessed and the people appearing in the log can be contacted to test them too.
+The idea is very simple.
+It keeps a log of who you came close to, so when someone gets tested positive with COVID-19, his or her log can be accessed.
+The people appearing in the log can be contacted to test them too.
 Logs used to be your memory, now with the advent of technology they can be tracked automatically.